Skip to main content

 Which company has more employees?

-Baraja has approximately 100-500 employees, while Mobileye has approximately 1000+.
-A larger team often signals higher revenue or venture backing, but in AI, smaller teams are increasingly capable of building at scale.
+Baraja has about 100-500 employees; Mobileye has about 1000+.
+A bigger team usually means more revenue or heavier VC backing, but in AI, small teams can build at massive scale.

 Are Baraja and Mobileye competitors?